Common terms for commercial fishing, aquaculture, seafood processing, and buying:

 A method of fishing that uses actively fished vertical lines onto which baited hooks are attached.

 The quantity of fish/shellfish brought ashore for sale, not including possible bycatch caught and discarded at sea.

-A carton of fillets that is packed in layers with each layer being separated by a sheet of polyethylene.
+A carton of fillets that are packed in layers with each layer being separated by a sheet of polyethylene.

 The thickest part of a fillet, above the belly cavity.
 Also used to describe boneless quarters from large fish like tuna and swordfish.

-A fishing method that uses several short lines with baited hooks attached to main line that is dragged through the water.
-Longlines can contain thousands of hooks and extend for several miles and often result in high-levels of bycatch depending on the number of hooks, when the lines in the water, and where they are being fished.
+A fishing method that uses several short lines with baited hooks attached to the main line that is dragged through the water.
+Longlines can contain thousands of hooks and extend for several miles and often result in high levels of bycatch depending on the number of hooks, when the lines in the water, and where they are being fished.